Wedding Dress Codes for Men: A Style Guide

 For summer (and, ahem, fall and spring) weddings, a velvet slipper makes for a dapper alternative to classic black lace-up dress shoes.
 Those Del Toros are top-of-the-line, but if you shop around, you can definitely find more affordable options out there.

-And finally, a simple white pocket square is fine, of course, but why do that when you could really splash out with a silk Gucci pocket square covered in bees and edged with a red, white and blue border?
+And finally, a simple white pocket square is fine, of course, but why do that when you could really splash out with something bold like a Gucci pocket square covered in bees?

 We so rarely get to truly dress up these days, so why not do it really, really right.
 A tuxedo is the pinnacle of masculine elegance, and honestly, when was the last time you felt elegant anyway?